itsferios/Lab1/README.txt

 MICHELA PIROZZI - 732531
 FERIOLI SARA - 733105

 You can find here the links of the datasets we used.
-We couldn't upload them in the Github repository as they are too big (even the zipper file was too big). https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-attivati/qbau-cyuc https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-prorogati/chng-cman https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-cessati/nwz3-p6vm
+We couldn't upload them in the Github repository as they are too big (even the zip file was too big). https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-attivati/qbau-cyuc https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-prorogati/chng-cman https://www.dati.lombardia.it/Attivit-Produttive/Rapporti-di-lavoro-cessati/nwz3-p6vm